bhupendra11/Movie-Mojo/README.md

 6. A button to mark a movie favorite is present in detail View.

-Libraries used:
+##Libraries used:

 1. Picasso for handling download and caching of images.
 2. Retrofit as Rest-Client for fetching data from TMDB Api.
-3. Buttorknife ![ButterKnife] (http://jakewharton.github.io/butterknife/) for view binding.
+3. Butterknife for view binding.